spoonertaylor/NBA_PySpark/README.md

 We then filtered out any players that did not play at least 1000 minutes.
 This was an arbitrary cutoff but felt like enough time for a player to get find an actual role in the game which leaves us with a total of 274 players.

 Below we see how our clusters split up.
+It was pretty difficult to identify the different clusters, not giving us too much confidence in using per 48 minute stats.
+Saying that, we did see some seperatation and have more confidence in the clusters found than using the general 5 position lineupes.

 | Cluster Name        | Num.
 Players | Example of players                             |
 |--------------------:|:------------:|:----------------------------------------------:|